 Circle Bar Ranch is a highly productive ranch in the scenic Potomac Valley with excellent agricultural production, big game hunting and scenic splendor offering an owner an attractive lifestyle balancing agriculture and recreation.
-In the same family since 1888, the ranch includes 1,177± acres and senior water rights with almost half of the acreage irrigated.
-The terrain consists of approximately 554 acres of irrigated hay, grain and pasture, over 200 acres of forested terrain, and the balance in wild hay and grazing pastures.
+In the same family since 1888, the ranch includes 1,734± acres and senior water rights with a large portion of the acreage irrigated.
+The terrain consists of approximately 554 acres of irrigated hay, grain and pasture, over 750 acres of forested terrain, and the balance in wild hay and grazing pastures.
 Multiple small creeks lace the landscape and create small wetlands and sub-irrigated areas that are frequented by elk, whitetail deer, and turkey.
 Extensive irrigation systems including center-pivot sprinklers and wheel lines along with extensive cross-fencing and a variety of pens and holding areas are the heart of the operation.
 The ranch compound includes two older homes, two barns and a number of other outbuildings.
 Missoula is only 20 minutes away allowing easy access to services and an international airport.
 Conservation easements are in place on a majority of the acreage, with approximately 617 acres outside of the existing conservation easements.

 Just the Facts

 - Highly productive ranch in same family since 1888

 - 1,1734± acres with 554± acres irrigated and 200± acres in timber

 - Paved access 20 minutes from Missoula in scenic Potomac Valley